 Children diagnosed with any type of motor delay including conditions such as; Down Syndrome, Cerebral palsy, global developmental delay, hypotonia, chromosomal abnormalities/genetic disorders, spinal cord lesions or acquired brain injury may benefit from this form of therapy.
 Children at risk, such as those who are born prematurely can also benefit from this therapy due to the strong neuroplastic changes that this treatment stimulates within the developing brain.

-After a brief assessment, the therapist will identify areas of potential growth, which will guide treatment.
-The therapist will manipulate the child to encourage novel movements in a more typical pattern.
-Exercises are repeated until these movements become automatic, which results in improved balance and function.
-Exercises are conducted on a tabletop or the floor based on the child’s abilities.
-Exercises involve movement against gravity, progressively more challenging support, provocation of desired movements, postural and strength challenges.
+After a brief assessment, the therapist will identify areas of deficit, which will guide the treatment.
+The therapist chooses exercises that will challenge the child’s neurological system to the highest level of skill as well as exercises that develop the core and foundational milestones.
+Exercises involve movement against gravity, progressively more challenging support, provocation of desired movements, as well as postural and strength challenges.

-2. Gradual progression – continuously increasing the challenge to encourage the child to respond with greater independence.
+2. Gradual progression – Continuously increasing the challenge to encourage the child to respond with greater independence.

-5. Balance – improved balance is a common thread through most DMI exercises.
+5. Balance – Improved balance is a common thread through most DMI exercises.